 How do people respond to complex gut issues that are poorly served by clinical medicine?
 Curator Vanessa Bartlett and artists Kathy High and Lindsay Kelley explore creative collaborations with guts as new ways of understanding human-gut relations across clinical, domestic and artistic spaces.
-With a response from Claire Hooker.
+With a response from Claire Hooker and a Q&A moderated by Rachel Marsden.

 The brain-gut-microbiome axis is a pressing topic in emerging science and popular cultural imaginaries.
 Yet epidemiological research suggests that complex, chronic and imprecisely diagnosed gut issues are rising exponentially.
 As medicine grapples with this widespread digestive dysregulation, ‘wellness industry’ products like probiotics, which promise to adapt the microbial lining of the gut, have become increasingly profitable.